AdobeDocs/adobeio-codelabs-typescript/lessons/welldone.md

 ## Well done

-You have successfully completed the codelab and learnt how to use TypeScript to make your actions easier to develop and debug.
+You have successfully completed the codelab and learnt how to use TypeScript to make your Firefly app easier to develop and debug.

 ### What's next ?